Postman

 A wide field indeed.
 You can stick almost anything onto a postcard.
 The earliest form was perhaps to affix a photograph, but then people as well as firms tried out almost everything.
 Cloths, wooden/metal figures and pieces or ornaments, dried plants, feather, hair....you name it.

 Often seen are postcards partly covered with mica.
 This could consist of some sort of (glitter) minerals (or a mixture of), tiny glass balls/pearls, and other odd dust type stuff (which in most cases tends to fall off easily).
-Not very healthy for the workers, too.
+When mailed in quantity not very healthy for the workers, too.
 Postal authorities soon banned cards covered with mica from being sent through the post under postcard rate.

 Ladies_on_the_beach

 The entire dress of both ladies is covered closely with very small “glass” pearls.
 Being almost transparent it is difficult to show here.
 The colours of the detail illustration were worked on, especially the darker portion gives you some idea of the unusual look.
-Not a glitter effect as with mica, but these “pearls” appear to stick better at their place.
-Have several more samples.
+Not a glitter effect as with mica, but these “pearls” appear to stick better.

 My final tax-free match – dedicated to the tax payers.
 Attached is an original match, guess it still works?
-Interesting card with a number of matchbox labels illustrated.
-Published by ‘Themal’ from the city of Posen (Tx. code).
+Interesting card showing a couple of matchbox labels.
+Published by ‘Themal’ who did run a publishing business at the city of Posen/Poznan (Tx. code).
 Printed by collotype with litho colouring and caption imprinted by letterpress process.
 Not p/u, divided back, should date from pre WW1 years.
 Wonder if the match was still affixed when card was delivered by post man...

 Final_taxfree_match_by_Themal_Posen